denliehoo/multi-swap/README.md

 * 2/9/22: General swap component structure
 * 16/9/22: UI for Drop drop modal for select an asset (hardcode common assets) [pass state properly in the future]
 * 18/9/22: UI Add custom token; do checks that it is a legit token address & fetch the token metadata (i.e. name) [https://docs.moralis.io/reference/gettokenmetadata]
+* 20/9/22: Store custom addresses in local storage using redux persist
 *